You Should Be Registering Generic Vessels!

 Adding new nozzle designs, raising design temperatures, lowering MDMT, changing inspection and changing materials beyond the original scope are all grounds for new or revised CRNs.
 If an AI will allow the CRN to be used on a derived design, then the original design is generic.

 Yes the process is long and expensive, but picture the upside – once complete you have a series of vessels that can be built the same as if the CRN system did not exist and Canada was only part of National Board.
 Future registration costs and delays – an unknowable variable – have been removed.
-Your designs have been locked down because different reviewers with differing requirements will not be looking at each job you are building.
+Your designs have been locked down because design review with potential for changing requirements is not required for each time you make a derived design.
 More companies should seriously consider generic registrations.

 The important point to take home is that manufacturers with lines of related products can save cost, time and pain by doing more registration work up front.
 Go for it!